 This form should be completed by House Members, officers, or employees seeking Committee approval of privatelysponsored travel or reimbursement for travel under House Rule 25, clause 5.
 The completed form should be submitted directly to the Committee by each invited House Member, officer, or employee, together with the completed and signed trip sponsor form(s) and any attachments.
 A copy of this form, minus this initial page, will be made available for public inspection.
-This form, and any attachments, may be faxed to the Committee at 202-225-7392, sent or delivered to the Committee at 1015 Longworth, or e-mailed to travel.requests@mail.house.gov.
+This form and any attachments may be delivered to the Committee at 1015 Longworth or e-mailed to travel.requests@mail.house.gov.

 Your completed request must be submitted to the Committee no less than 30 days before your proposed departure date.
 Absent exceptional circumstances, permission will not be granted for requests received less than 30 days before the trip commences.
 You must receive explicit approval from the Committee before you depart on this trip.
-Caroline Paris-Behr

-Name of Traveler:
+Name of Traveler: Ashlee Bierworth